Denis535/ProjectArchitectureDesigner/Readme.md

 # The overview

-The **ProjectArchitecture** allows you to describe the project architecture with a very simple syntax.
+The **ProjectArchitecture** package allows you to describe the project architecture with a very simple syntax.
 And the roslyn source generator will generate the complex hierarchical structure based on it.

 It will give you: